Chart Color Schemes

 Albion demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Albion is notably high, with 46.3% of residents aged 15+ holding university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
-Bachelor degrees are most common at 33.1%, followed by postgraduate qualifications at 9.1% and graduate diplomas at 4.1%.
-Vocational credentials are also prevalent, with 27.5% of residents aged 15+ holding such qualifications – advanced diplomas at 11.5% and certificates at 16.0%.
+Educational attainment in Albion is notable, with 46.3% of residents aged 15+ holding university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+Bachelor degrees are most prevalent at 33.1%, followed by postgraduate qualifications (9.1%) and graduate diplomas (4.1%).
+Vocational credentials are also common, with 27.5% of residents aged 15+ holding such qualifications – advanced diplomas (11.5%) and certificates (16.0%).
 Educational participation is high, with 31.5% of residents currently enrolled in formal education, including 12.9% in tertiary, 7.0% in secondary, and 5.1% pursuing primary education.

 Albion's educational landscape is anchored by St Margaret's Anglican Girls School, serving 1,407 students as of a specific date.
-The area demonstrates strong educational performance with an ICSEA score of 1158, placing local schools among the most advantaged nationally.
-All one school offers integrated K-12 education.
+The area demonstrates high educational performance (ICSEA: 1158), placing local schools among the most advantaged nationally.
+All 1 schools offer integrated K-12 education, providing continuity throughout students' academic journey.
 Albion functions as an education hub with 28.0 school places per 100 residents, significantly above the regional average of 13.7, attracting students from surrounding communities.

 Frequently Asked Questions - Education